dbarkowsky/FE-Tears-of-Ashunera/content/Classes/Archer.md

 - [[Assassin]]
 ## Fletching
 As you've dedicated yourself to the bow, so to have you learned to craft the ammunition required for archery.
 If you have access to a shop where you can purchase the necessary materials, you can attempt to craft any Basic Arrows during a short or long rest.
-See the [[Weapons#Arrows|Arrows]] page for details.
+See the [[Arrows]] page for details.
 On a failure, none of the arrows are unusable and the materials are wasted.
 ## Spellcasting
 Spending your time traversing and understanding the wilderness, you have learned to use the magical essence of nature to cast spells on the Ranger Spell List.
 See Spells Rules for the general rules of spellcasting.